Country Director – Afghanistan

 - Develop and maintain a nuanced personal understanding of the Afghanistan context and the prevailing challenges to humanitarian safety and access.

-- Supervise all INSO Afghanistan service delivery, ensuring that program targets are met and quality is maintained and that services remain relevant and responsive to the evolving context and needs of NGO partners.
+- Supervise all INSO Afghanistan service delivery, ensuring that program targets are met, quality is maintained and that services remain relevant and responsive to the evolving context and needs of NGO partners.

 - Deliver strategic analysis to senior humanitarian leadership, including through monthly directors’ briefings, quarterly analytical reports and as needed on request.